Virgil L. Peterson: Junior officer

 From February to May 1908, Peterson was stationed at Fort Leavenworth.
 Until September, he was at Fort Riley, when he was assigned to map work in Fort Benjamin Harrison.
 From 30 June to 13 July 1909, he was at the military tournament in Toledo, Ohio.
 Peterson then attended the engineering school at Fort Lesley J. McNair, graduating on 5 November 1910.
 He was stationed with the 3rd Battalion of Engineers at Fort Leavenworth until 9 March 1911, during which he performed various duties and embarked on several short map-making tours in Ohio and Indiana.
 Peterson was then stationed in San Antonio with the Maneuver Division until 4 November 1911, when he was sent to the Philippines.
 First at Camp Stotsenburg, Peterson worked on a topographical survey of Luzon from 5 February to 1 May 1912.
 He was in charge of construction of a mechanical and electrical plant on Corregidor Island until 1 September 1913.
 Peterson then served as an aide-de-camp to J. Franklin Bell until 15 September 1914.
 He also supervised the construction of a hydroelectric plant and officers barracks.
 He then returned to the United States in late 1914.

 On February 28, 1915, Peterson was made a captain.
 From February 1915 to August 1918, Peterson commanded groups; including the 9th Engineer Battalion and the 8th Engineer Mounted Battalion, at various camps; including in Brownsville, Texas, the Washington Barracks, and in El Paso, Texas.
 He then commanded the Fourth Engineer Officers' Training Camp at Camp Lee until 10 August 1918 and at Camp A. A. Humphreys, he was a director of Military Training until October 1918.
 At Camp Lee and Camp A. A. Humphreys, he directed the training of 4,500 engineer officers and 20,000 enlisted soldiers.
 For his service he received the Army Distinguished Service Medal.
+The citation for the medal reads: